 - No restriction on Degree of Multiprogramming:

 More number of processes can be accommodated due to absence of internal fragmentation.
-A process can be loaded until the memory is not empty.
+A process can be loaded until the memory is empty.

 - No Limitation on the size of the process: